Dimashq Syria Travel Guide

 If you wish to make charitable donations, do so through reputable international aid organizations that have established operations in Syria.

 Maximize your Syrian Pounds for local purchases.
-Prioritize local experiences that provide cultural richness without high costs.
+Prioritize local activities that offer cultural richness without high costs.

 Leverage the unofficial exchange rate for foreign currency to get more local currency.

-Focus on food as a cultural experience, eating where residents eat for best value and authenticity.
+Focus on food as an immersive cultural activity, eating where locals eat for best value and authenticity.

 Responsible travel to Damascus means making choices that decrease negative impacts and maximize positive contributions.